kravchenski/visa-open/README.md

     git clone https://github.com/kravchenski/visa-open.git

-To update the package to the latest version of this repository, please run:
+To update the package to the latest version of this repository, please go to my repo and run:

-    pip install pip install --upgrade --no-deps --force-reinstall git+https://github.com/kravchenski/visa-open.git
+    git pull

 Then, install requirements: